fiugd/beta/layout/layout.md

 	- when terminal has focus, ...
 	- when tree has focus, ...

+- [X] menus need to appear at the correct spot
+	- iframe where click occured should share its pane id
+	- or event should be sent through layout module
+- [X] operations
+	- wired up to service worker (in general)
+	- save/load layout config using service worker
+	- respond to fileDelete/fileClose
+	- respond to (acks) terminal's fileOpen operation event
 - [X] explorer tabs customize
 - [X] terminal tabs (hide)
 - [X] programmaitically change tabs